-In Oregon, the deadline for filing a personal injury lawsuit is only two years from the date of the accident, so it is important to act quickly because it takes time to build a strong claim and file a suit.
+In Oregon, the deadline for filing a boat accident lawsuit is only two years from the date of the accident, so it is important to act quickly because it takes time to build a strong claim and file a suit.
 If you fail to file within the two years, you lose the right to do so.

 To find out how we can help you through this process, call us at 503.245.5677.